GS Europe – Policy for Managing Conflicts of Interest in Connection with Investment Research

 GIR analysts’ remuneration is determined exclusively by GIR management in conjunction with firm management.
 Investment banking personnel may not have any input into such decisions.
 Investment banking personnel are not permitted to perform or contribute to annual appraisals of analysts.

-Analysts’ remuneration is not directly linked to specific investment banking or securities division transactions, but may be related to the firm’s overall performance which includes investment banking and securities division results.
+Analysts’ remuneration is not directly linked to specific investment banking or global markets transactions, but may be related to the firm’s overall performance which includes investment banking and global markets results.

 In GIR under the Global Research Settlement, a significant portion of an equity analyst’s compensation is based on the quality and accuracy of the analyst’s research.
 GIR management employs a series of metrics and surveys in such determination.